 What to Feed a Dog After Vomiting

-On the other hand, if your dog has only vomited once or twice and seems to feel pretty good, the following home treatment is a reasonable option:
+On the other hand, if your adult dog has only vomited once or twice and seems to feel pretty good, veterinarians will sometimes recommend the following home treatment:

 - Take away all sources of food and water for six to eight hours.